-So what are the best weightlifting shoes?
-The best shoes for weightlifting are the Reebok Legacy Lifter II because they have a very supportive, wide metatarsal strap positioned in just the right place, and they have the highest heel, which is superior for performance.
+The best shoes for weightlifting are the Reebok Legacy Lifter II because they have a very supportive, wide metatarsal strap positioned in just the right place and the highest heel, which is superior for performance.
 They also have great support but enough flexibility at the toe box.

 These are the best weightlifting shoes overall, but that does not necessarily mean that they are universally suitable for everyone.